 Can I Sleep in a Freshly Painted Room?

 There is a range of opinions on how soon after the painters finished you can sleep in your room.
 However, the general consencus is that it is fine to sleep in a freshly painted room, as long as the paint is dry and there is good ventilation.
 You can request that the painters use zero VOC paints that produce low, even zero odours.
 Of course, if you are sensitive to paint odours, it is always best to err on the side of caution and sleep in another room until the paint cures further.
 For most people though, a quick turnover shouldn’t be a problem.
 So, if you need to sleep in your freshly painted room, give it a few hours and open a window.
+Note: one of the reasons contractors find painting smaller jobs challenging is the drying time between coats of paint.

 Can You Paint a Home in a Day?